teo-cozma/Craftsmen-on-the-web/README.md

 Managed to resolve the logout issue (added some middleware, had to change the naming syntax for it to work properly!!!), and tweaked some responsive elements on the register/login forms.
 Time to get this deployed to Heroku.

+#### Day thirteen (02/02)
+Attempts to compile and deploy the app to Heroku.
+Series of issues :
+1. `Composer require laravel/ui` apparently was not included and was therefore needed to use the Auth::Routes().
+Also ran composer update just in case.
+2. Later, the build was successful, but got 403 Forbidden error.
+Resolved that by adding a new script in the composer.json file (`"php artisan clear-compiled", "chmod -R 777 public/"`).
+3. Subsequent build successful and app accessed, but missing Victor's handwriting font in the first part of the logo.
+The issue mmight have to do with precompiling the css files, since apparently this configuration is not available in Heroku.

+Link to current deployed app : https://powerful-shore-70358.herokuapp.com/

+Afternoon :

+Back to development : the next page I need to configure is the profile page, since I already have that table set up with some existing data.
+The issue is passing that data into the view dynamically.
+It's difficult to manage which lines of code go in which file, controller, model, routes...

+Evening :

+More work on the profile : finally managed to get dynamic data into the views earlier today.
+Resolved an issue with MySQL shutting down unexpectedly in XAMPP.
+Found a solution and copied it for safe keeping!

 ---